 - Dealing with emotions is not taught in medical school or residency.
 So being able to find the humor in things will serve you well.

 - Laughter is a form of healing.
 Don’t feign laughter with somebody, but if you’re good at getting others laughing, don’t hide it.

 - Patients want to go to a doctor who really knows what they’re doing.

 - Do not confuse confidence with arrogance.

-- You want to be able to express confidence to your patients to make them feel they’re in safe hands.
+- You want to be able to express confidence to your patients to make them feel that they’re in safe hands.

-- Don’t assume to know it all but take responsibility when taking care of people.
+- Don’t assume you know it all, but take responsibility when taking care of people.

 - Confidence builds with time and experience as a medical student and a resident.
 It’s something you can always work on.

 You have to be able to deal with blood and guts.
-If you faint at the sight of blood, you might want to reconsider unless you’re able to get over that fear.
+If you faint at the sight of blood, you might want to reconsider, unless you’re able to get over that fear.
 Some specialties involve more blood and bodily fluids than others, though.
 For more on this, check out the Goo Tolerance Index for choosing a medical specialty!